valfulton/Atlantic-ADSHADE-Peace/README.md

 ## How to leverage LLMs

-_LLMs running in TEEs with the Based Agent stack = verifiable inference_
+_LLMs running in TEEs with the Shade Agent stack = verifiable inference_

 LLMs deployed as docker images can easily be leveraged by other applications deployed in the same docker stack.
-With Based Agents, an LLM deployed as a docker image is used by the Worker Agent in the same docker stack on the Trusted Execution Environment (TEE).
-Based Agents can use 1 or more LLMs to provide the inference for the Worker Agent.
+With Shade Agents, an LLM deployed as a docker image is used by the Worker Agent in the same docker stack on the Trusted Execution Environment (TEE).
+Shade Agents can use 1 or more LLMs to provide the inference for the Worker Agent.

 LLMs could be used to:

 -   interpret API calls and provide reasoning and inference that translates these to more specific smart contract method calls
 -   digest sentiment from realtime data and provide higher order actions
--   reason about multiple sources and provide summary insights, for example Based Agent price oracle vs. multi party computation
+-   reason about multiple sources and provide summary insights, for example Shade Agent price oracle vs. multi party computation

-# How a Based Agent is Verified?
+# How a Shade Agent is Verified?

-Based Agents have a Worker Agent that is running inside a trusted execution environment (TEE) and a NEAR Smart Contract deployed onchain.
+Shade Agents have a Worker Agent that is running inside a trusted execution environment (TEE) and a NEAR Smart Contract deployed onchain.
 Here are the following steps that the Worker Agent takes to verify itself onchain, so that subsequent calls from the Worker Agent can be trusted.

 ![image](https://github.com/user-attachments/assets/295d2f7d-cfa7-4eac-bd82-9cb56eb44964)